Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 - Political Science: Antti Pajala, antti.pajala(a)utu.fi

-When applying for the right to study, the applicant must attach to the application the supervisor's commitment to supervise the dissertation.
+When applying for the right to study, the applicant must provide in the application a supervisor from the doctoral programme who meets the requirements of the faculty and who has approved the research plan and agreed to be the first supervisor of the research.
+A supervisor's commitment to supervise the the dissertation must be attached to the application.
 The supervisor must have a doctoral degree thesis and one of the supervisors must be from the discipline to which the application is addressed.

 You can familiarize yourself with the faculty's disciplines as well as the research and teaching staff on the faculty's website.